dantemogrim/dante-wiki/README.md

 #  :card_file_box: dante.wiki
 My personal wikipedia written with Nuxt.js, using the nuxt/content module as database architecture.

-_The design is inspired by my first programming memory from 1998 when I was active in an online community called [skunk.nu](https://en.wikipedia.org/wiki/Skunk.nu)._
+_The design is inspired by my first programming memory from 1998 when I was active in an online community called [skunk.nu](https://en.wikipedia.org/wiki/Skunk.nu)._ :skunk:

 ## :pencil2: Instructions